 Nicholas DiLorenzo joined Rosenberg & Estis, P.C. in 2020 and is Of Counsel with the firm’s Tax Incentives & Affordable Housing Department.

 DiLorenzo’s practice focuses on real estate development, with a specialization in tax incentives, affordable housing, and development bonuses.
-He assists clients in obtaining real estate property tax exemption and abatement benefits (421-a, 420-c, Article XI, J-51, FRESH, ICAP, etc.), securing bonus floor area development rights through various New York City programs (Voluntary and Mandatory Inclusionary Housing, AIRS, FRESH, etc.), and negotiating land disposition and regulatory agreements with the City.
+He assists clients in obtaining real estate property tax exemption and abatement benefits (421-a, 420-a, 420-c, Article XI, J-51, FRESH, ICAP, M-CORE, etc.), securing bonus floor area development rights through various New York City programs (Voluntary and Mandatory Inclusionary Housing, AIRS, PFASH, FRESH, etc.), and negotiating land disposition agreements, regulatory agreements, and restrictive declarations with the City.
 DiLorenzo has broad knowledge regarding rent stabilization issues and rent registration with the New York State Division of Housing and Community Renewal, as well as the Minority- and Women- Owned Business Enterprise outreach program and New York City Department of Small Business Services regulation and compliance.

 DiLorenzo has extensive experience in real estate transactions, finance, and land use and zoning, as well as performing due diligence for lenders on properties utilizing tax incentive and development programs and/or subject to rent regulations.
 Additional expertise includes drafting and negotiating purchase and sale agreements and zoning lot development and easement agreements in connection with development rights transfers, Inclusionary Housing air rights, and 421-a negotiable certificates.
 He also assists clients with the creation of “no-action” condominiums and issues related to the assessment and taxation of real property in New York.
 His expertise in tax incentive and development programs enables him to advise clients on the creation of condominium structures that result in the optimization of all available property tax and development incentives.

 Prior to joining Rosenberg & Estis, DiLorenzo was an Associate with Akerman LLP.

 - Represented developer in obtaining a disposition of City-owned property, construction loan, 421-a and ICAP tax benefits, a VIH development bonus, and zoning lot formation/transfer of development rights.